This Bhutan Travel Guide is all you need, to know top places to see, how to travel, how much to spend during your festival and more.

 Food: Eating in Bhutan is not cheap, particularly when you compare it to its many neighbours.
 Since it imports most of the eatables from India, the cost of food is fairly high.
 Expect a regular meal between 150 to 200 Ngultrums.

 Accommodation: Accommodation is not too cheap either.
 In Paro and Thimpu you will get the cheapest hotel over 500 Ngultrums.
 In Bhumtang and other less touristic places, the price for a basic room is no less than 700 Ngultrums a day.
 You can, however, choose from the basic ‘Lodge’ service in those areas, which means you get a dorm bed for as low as 200 Ngultrums (or 200 Rupees) a night.
-The only catch is, they are available during the night time only and operate between 5 pm in the evening to 8 am in the morning.
+The only catch is, they are available during the night time only and operate between 5 pm to 8 am.

 Now that we have discussed the top places to see in Bhutan and other things, next in this Bhutan travel guide is ‘THE USEFUL’.